Start here

 This step is now part of the working baseline.

-• Total roast time alone
+• More reliable than total roast time

 • 14–15% WL → balanced medium structure